How to Smoothly Transition to New Software in Your Police Department

 The whole point of implementing new software is to make processes in your agency more efficient.
 However, learning something new takes time.
 You may have to adjust some of your normal processes.
 But as long as you're prepared and ready, it will save you time, money, and hassle in the long run.

-Below we have listed 5 actions you can take to ensure a successful implementation of new police software.
+Below we have listed 5 actions you can take to ensure a successful implementation of police software.:

 Not only should you communicate with your employees, but also the software company you are purchasing from.
 If you have a complicated situation or concerns about how it will really work, explain it to the software company.
 No one knows the system better than them!